jpcairesf/oop-design-exercises/bank/README.md

 #### Account:
 - Each account must have a unique account number.
-- The account number is not a string and it must be greater than zero.
+- The account number is not a string, and it must be greater than zero.
 - The account balance should be updated with every transaction.

 #### Transactions: